 honey is high in calories, just as sugar is.

-However, according to research, it appears honey has some properties not contained within sugar, that may be beneficial to human health.
+However, according to research, it appears honey has some antibacterial properties, that may be beneficial to human health.

 So let’s take a look at this question from the following perspectives:

 From a nutritional standpoint, it appears that within the context of human diets, honey has few minerals and vitamins, and offers little in terms of amino acids and protein.
 The nutritional tables below show that, expressed as a %DV (Percentage of the ideal Daily Value) 100g of honey contributes only a small amount to the human diet as far as these elements are concerned.

 Is honey good for you in terms of minerals in a diet?